wileyj/s3-sftp-bridge/README.md

 If you do #1-4 ahead of time, you can use the [s3-sftp-bridge-deploy-to-vpc.template](cloud_formation/s3-sftp-bridge-deploy-to-vpc.template) to automatically add the Bridge function to the VPC (#5 above).

+### KMS / Security
+If you're client-side encrypting either the Bridge config or any private keys (see https://github.com/gilt/node-s3-encryption-client), the Bridge Lambda function will need access to any applicable KMS keys.
+You can find the Role name in the CF stack outputs.

 ### Triggering the sync
 Two events are necessary to trigger this bridge to sync between the two systems, as detailed below.